Saml1211/Project-QuickNav/memory-bank/activeContext.md

 - Completed initial implementation of all three core components.
 - Integrated backend with both frontend and MCP server.
 - Validated end-to-end operation for user and AI workflows.
+- Fixed issue with AHK script not starting the Python backend correctly by removing the initialization code and only running the backend when needed with the proper job number argument.

 ## Potential Next Steps